dcm4che/dcm4chee-arc-cs/docs/networking/config/queue.rst

     .. _dcmMaxRetryDelay:

     dcmMaxRetryDelay_"
-    "Retry Delay Multiplier",integer,"Multiplier in % that will take effect on top of dcmRetryDelay with dcmMaxRetryDelay to be taken into account.
-100 if absent.","
+    "Retry Delay Multiplier",integer,"Multiplier in % that will take effect on top of dcmRetryDelay with dcmMaxRetryDelay to be taken into account.","
     .. _dcmRetryDelayMultiplier:

     dcmRetryDelayMultiplier_"
-    "Retry on Warning",boolean,"Enables retries to process tasks not only on failure but also on a warning outcome status in a specific queue; disabled if absent.","
+    "Retry on Warning",boolean,"Enables retries to process tasks not only on failure but also on a warning outcome status in a specific queue.","
     .. _dcmRetryOnWarning:

     dcmRetryOnWarning_"